Fil/pangea/docs/party/mosaic-nyc-taxi-rides.md

 Using a data loader, we ingest a remote file into DuckDB and project [_longitude_, _latitude_] coordinates (in the database!) to spatial positions with units of feet (1 foot = 12 inches).
 We then load the prepared data to visualize taxi pickup and dropoff locations, as well as the volume of rides by the time of day.

+For more Mosaic examples, see the [Mosaic + Framework](https://uwdata.github.io/mosaic-framework-example/) website.

 _Please wait a few seconds for the dataset to load._